brendonstewart/brendonstewart.github.io/index.md

 I work across strategy, design, and execution — leading teams that define **next-generation recruiting and HR tech at Amazon**, while also building **AI-powered automation tools** for small businesses and creators through my side venture, **Trillium Tech**.

-Most of my projects are **working, vibe-coded examples**: real code, real interfaces, and measurable outcomes — from AI review analytics dashboards and recruiter training sandboxes to content automation platforms for fitness and healthcare.
+Most of my projects are **working web and mobile apps**: real code, real interfaces, and measurable outcomes — from AI review analytics dashboards and recruiter training sandboxes to content automation platforms for fitness and healthcare.

 ---